inmanta/inmanta-core/docs/install/2-configure-agents.rst

-Auto-started agents start when they are required by a specific deployment or when the Inmanta server starts if the ``autostart_on_start`` setting is set to true.
+Auto-started agents start when they are required by a specific deployment or when the Inmanta server starts if the :inmanta.environment-settings:setting:`autostart_on_start` setting is set to true.

 Configuring the autostart_agent_map via the std::AgentConfig entity
 ===================================================================

-The :inmanta:entity:`std::AgentConfig` entity provides functionality to add an entry to the ``autostart_agent_map`` of a specific environment.
+The :inmanta:entity:`std::AgentConfig` entity provides functionality to add an entry to the :inmanta.environment-settings:setting:`autostart_agent_map` of a specific environment.
 As such, the auto-started agents can be managed in the configuration model.

 Manually-started agents